Marijuana Edibles: Dosage, Effects, Gummies, & Everything You Need to Know

 If you don’t have the chance to buy it, there are a number of recipes online that show you how to make this happy butter at home.

-You can also drink cannabis-infused beverages (and no, we aren’t talking about bongwater).
+Cannabis-infused beverages are extremely popular finds in dispensaries across America (and no, we aren’t talking about bongwater).

-A marijuana tincture is concentrated oil that has gone through a process of soaking hemp, buds and cannabis with other plant parts in alcohol for weeks to extract the active constituents.
-This makes it’s extremely potent
+A marijuana tincture is concentrated oil that has gone through a process of soaking hemp, buds and cannabis plant parts in alcohol for weeks to extract the active constituents and cannabinoids.
+This makes an extract that is extremely potent

 Pills and Capsules